+The PSU Program attaches performance vesting conditions to RSUs granted to executives and is administered under the RSU Plan.
 In 2013, in response to market trends in the compensation practices of the Peer Group as well as best practices identified by organizations such as the Canadian Coalition for Good Governance (the "CCGG"), the Corporation introduced a PSU program (the "PSU Program") as a new component of the LTI Mix (as defined below) for its executives.
 The PSU Program was introduced as a means of mitigating the risk of rewarding executives for share performance driven by factors beyond management's control (for example, large increases in the price of oil).
-The PSU Program attaches performance vesting conditions to RSUs granted to executives and is administered under the RSU Plan.

 PSUs become eligible to vest in installments over three annual performance periods and upon satisfaction of performance targets which are set for each performance period and measured following the end of each performance period, as opposed to being set once for the entire three year period.
-One-third of each PSU award, as adjusted by the multiplier reference below, will become eligible to vest and locked in after each performance year, but vesting and settlement will occur following the end of the third annual performance period applicable to the award.
+One-third of each PSU award, as adjusted by the multiplier referenced below, will become eligible to vest and locked in after each performance year, but vesting and settlement will occur following the end of the third annual performance period applicable to the award.
 A multiplier, being a factor between zero and two, will be applied to PSUs that become eligible to vest based on achievements of performance targets at the end of each performance period.

 PSUs vest and settle only on achievement of specified levels of performance as measured against defined performance targets.
-For the 2013, 2014, and 2015 performance years, the Board approved the following performance measures and weightings:
+For the 2013, 2014 and 2015 performance years, the Board approved the following performance measures and weightings:

 Performance Measure Weighting

 Production 30%

-Non-energy operating costs ("NEOC") 30%
+NEOC 30%

 TSR (relative to Peer Group) 40%